What electric bike has the longest range?

 However, for comfortable commutes around London they are an ideal bike with plenty of range considering that they don't break the bank.

-For just £1,599 for the Front wheel powered FN7 Lite, or £1,899 for the Sportier rear wheel driven RD9, these are fantastic entry level bicycles for city riding where hills aren't so much of a problem.
+For just £1,599 for the Front wheel powered FN7 Lite, or £1,899 for the Sportier rear wheel driven RD9, these are fantastic entry level electric road bikes for city riding where you're not doing serious offroading.

 5. Raleigh Mustang Comp - 60 Miles

-If you're looking for a more affordable bike for long distance touring, the Mustang offers an affordable and comfortable all rounder.
-While hard offroading may put the quoted range of 60 Miles from the 400Wh battery to the test, it's an extremely capable machine.
+If you're looking for an affordable bike for long distance, off-road touring, the Mustang is a fantastic and comfortable all rounder.
+While hard offroading may put the quoted range of 60 Miles from the 400Wh battery to the test, it's an extremely capable machine and can be spotted in the wild all over the UK.

 Riese & Muller Supercharger GT HS - 120 Miles